Sanctum (1998 video game): Gameplay

-Decks of at least 30 cards are constructed and assigned a specific house, though cards from other houses can be included.

-History
+Development

-Sanctum was built by Digital Addiction starting in 1996.
-Released on July 9, 1998, Sanctum was one of the first online collectible card games.
+Sanctum was developed by Digital Addiction, starting in 1996.
+Released on July 9, 1998, it was one of the first online collectible card games.

-The original development team included artist Lee Moyer, programmer (now conceptual artist and games academic) Ethan Ham, and programmer and author Benjamin Rosenbaum.
+The original development team included artist Lee Moyer, programmer Ethan Ham, and programmer and author Benjamin Rosenbaum.
 Rosenbaum's World Fantasy Award-nominated story "A Siege of Cranes" is set in the game's universe.

 In 2000, Digital Addiction closed its doors.
 Faced with the prospect of the game vanishing, several players created the non-profit company Nioga ("Non-profit International Online Gaming Association") and acquired the game-related assets of Digital Addiction with the intent of keeping it running for its players.
 The Nioga members intended to donate all game profits (generated through the sale of virtual cards) to charity.
 Nioga maintained the game and released an expansion set, Revolutions.

 Over time, player retention and game revenues dwindled.
 The non-profit status of Nioga was eventually canceled.
 On June 1, 2010, the Sanctum servers were shut down at the co-location facility.